caltechorbi/OrbitrapDataProcessing/README.md

 - Please only add *tested and verified* code.
 It should be well commented and easy for others to follow.

-~Contents of the Repository:~
+Contents of the Repository:
-- Direct injection
+- Direct Elution: code developed for the processing of RAW files associated with oribtrap direct injection experiments